bmc/ebook/README.md

   copyright page in the generated output.
 See `dedication.md` for an example.
   If you don't want a dedication, simply delete the provided `dedication.md`.

+* If your book has a foreward, just create file `foreward.md`, and it'll be inserted right after the dedication.
+Otherwise, just delete the supplied sample `foreward.md`.

+* If your book has a preface, just create file `preface.md`, and it'll be inserted right after the foreward.
+Otherwise, just delete the supplied sample `preface.md`.

 * If the book has a prologue, put it in file `prologue.md`.
 It'll appear before the first chapter.
 If you don't want a prologue, simply delete the provided `prologue.md`.